What is the purpose of the AEOCPT?

 Department heads are also encouraged to consider requiring any individual who will assume teaching duties in their departments, particularly if it is suspected that an individual does not demonstrate sufficient language proficiency, to take the AEOCPT.

-Can students pay for the test?
+Who registers students and pays for the test?

 When is the AEOCPT offered?